 What We Fund

-Since its establishment in 1991, the V. Kann Rasmussen Foundation has made over 800 grants totalling approximately 155 million dollars.
-We believe our joint efforts have resulted in positive contributions to the environment—and will continue to impact the planet in salutary ways.
+Since its establishment in 1991, the V. Kann Rasmussen Foundation has made over 850 grants totaling approximately 170 million dollars.

 The urgency of dealing with unsustainable consumption, the climate crisis, and their consequential impacts to our natural systems are the overall themes for the V. Kann Rasmussen Foundation.
-The complexity surrounding the impacts of climate change and scaling of our collective mitigation efforts are primary concerns.
+Most recently, the foundation has worked on toolboxes for exploring and working with the complex and dynamic processes involved in many societal and natural systems simultaneously reaching irreversible tipping points.

 We work primarily on international-level issues.
 When they support international learning tools and resources for meaningful action, we engage with a few national and place-based local projects.